 “Month of implementation” means the month after the end of 2021 to implement water loss control, and ranges from 1 to 360.
 January of 2022 is the first month of implementation.

-“Number of reported leaks on laterals and service lines” means the number of leaks that are found without active leak detection and are reported to the urban retail water supplier by the general public or the supplier’s own personnel, on its lateral or service lines, in leaks per thousand average number of service connections per year.
+“Number of reported leaks on laterals and service lines” means the number of leaks that are found without active leak detection and are reported to the urban retail water supplier by the general public or the supplier’s own personnelor contractors on its lateral or service lines, in leaks per thousand average number of service connections per year.
 Unless a supplier uses its own values as indicated in this article, the default value shall be 2.3 leaks per thousand average number of service connections per year.

-“Number of reported leaks on mains” means the number of leaks that are found without active leak detection and are reported to the urban retail water supplier by the general public or the supplier’s personnel, staff or contractors on its mains, in leaks per mile of average length of mains per year.
+“Number of reported leaks on mains” means the number of leaks that are found without active leak detection and are reported to the urban retail water supplier by the general public or the supplier’s own personnel or contractors on its mains, in leaks per mile of average length of mains per year.
 Unless a supplier uses its own values as indicated in this article, the default value shall be 0.2 leaks per mile of average length of mains per year.

 “Number of unreported leaks on mains” means the number of leaks that are found through active leak detection on its mains, in leaks per mile of average length of mains per year.
 Unless a supplier uses its own values as indicated in this article, the default value shall be 0.01 leaks per 100 miles of mains per year.